Blignaut24/About-BulldozerPriceGenius-_BPG-_v2/README.md

 ## Heroku

-- The App live link is: https://YOUR_APP_NAME.herokuapp.com/
+- The App live link is: [BulldozerPriceGenius (BPG)](https://bulldozerpricegenius-707a4e3cbb84.herokuapp.com/)
 - Set the runtime.txt Python version to a [Heroku-24](https://devcenter.heroku.com/articles/python-support#supported-runtimes) stack currently supported version.
 - The project was deployed to Heroku using the following steps.